Health Homes Volunteer Educators#

 No. Even though the training is comprehensive, we are unable to issue credit for classes.

-In addition to performing in-home assessments, we encourage our Master Home Educators to be creative with their community outreach ideas and we'll do what we can to support you.
+In addition to performing in-home assessments, we encourage our volunteers to be creative with their community outreach ideas and we'll do what we can to support you.
 Some outreach ideas include helping out at booths for community events and working on special projects.

-Home assessments typically occur on weekdays from 9 am to 3 pm, and Saturday mornings.
-We ask that you keep us informed off your availability during those times and we will schedule accordingly.
+We ask that you keep us informed of your availability during those times and we will schedule accordingly.